 Mark Swartzentruber.
 1995 brought her prizes in various competitions.
 She received

-In 2008, Koen released her solo piano album “Köprüler/Bridges” with the Taxim Edition/Universal Record label.
-In 2014 came her second album which centers around the story of her own family.
-The album is composed of her own compositions inspired by authentic Sephardic folk songs of the Aegean, Middle-East, Anatolia; and Synagogue hymns.
-In this album, Koen's contribution extended also to playing the piano-armonium and singing the soprano part.
+In 2008, Koen released her solo piano album "Köprüler/Bridges" with the Taxim Edition/Universal Record label.
+In 2014 came her second album, which centers around the story of her own family.
+The album is composed of her compositions inspired by authentic Sephardic folk songs of the Aegean, Middle East, Anatolia, and Synagogue hymns.
+In this album, Koen's contribution also extended to playing the piano harmonium and singing the soprano part.

-In this album entitled "Lost Traces, Hidden Memories" Koen collaborated with many eminent musicians.
-The album was released by Kalan Music Productions.
+In this album entitled "Lost Traces, Hidden Memories," Koen collaborated with many eminent musicians.
+Kalan Music Productions released the album.

-Renan Koen’s 3. album has released in November 24, 2015 which same day with installation of Theresienstadt Concentration Camp (in November 24 1941) by Kalan Müzik.
-This project, “Holocaust Remembrance/Before Sleep (composed of cd+dvd+booklet)”, documents the research conducted by Renan Koen into the life-stories, ideals, and works of composers who continued to create notwithstanding the prohibitions imposed on them while being imprisoned in the Theresienstadt Concentration Camp during the Second World War.
-In addition to outstanding samples of their works for piano and chorus, about which information is provided in the booklet, enthusiasts can also lend an ear to real-life stories from the war and interviews with survivors’ families.
-We extend our thanks and appreciation to the Quincentennial Foundation, Anadolu Kültür, the Kariyo&Ababay Foundation, and Dr. Erol Hakanoğlu for their generous support.
-World Ort Music and the Holocaust website has quoted Renan Koen’s 3.
-Album "Holocaust Remembrance/Before Sleep” and included it in their citation list.
-This treasured website features extensive research both on the music, composers and performers of the Holocaust period; and also other special topics such as Politics&Propaganda, Resistance&Exile, Answers&Memory.
-It is one of the many valuable creations of World ORT (www.ort.org), an organization reputable for promoting the importance of education worldwide, and shares in their “Education for Life” motto.
+Renan Koen's 3. album was released on November 24, 2015, the same day as the installation of Theresienstadt Concentration Camp (on November 24, 1941) by Kalan Müzik.
+This project, "Holocaust Remembrance/Before Sleep (composed of cd+dvd+booklet)," documents the research conducted by Renan Koen into the life stories, ideals, and works of composers who continued to create notwithstanding the prohibitions imposed on them while being imprisoned in the Theresienstadt Concentration Camp during the Second World War.
+In addition to outstanding samples of their works for piano and chorus, about which information is provided in the booklet, enthusiasts can also lend an ear to real-life stories from the war and interviews with survivors' families.
+We thank the Quincentennial Foundation, Anadolu Kültür, the Kariyo&Ababay Foundation, and Dr. Erol Hakanoğlu for their generous support.
+World Ort Music and the Holocaust website have quoted Renan Koen's 3.
+Album "Holocaust Remembrance/Before Sleep" and included it in their citation list.
+This treasured website features extensive research both on the music, composers, and performers of the Holocaust period and also on other special topics such as Politics and propaganda, Resistance and exile, and Answers & Emory.
+It is one of the many valuable creations of World ORT (www.ort.org), an organization that promotes the importance of education worldwide, and shares in its "Education for Life" motto.

 Where the Ancient meets the Modern.
-Featuring Andreas Arnold (Flamenco Guitar) and Shelley Thomas (Vocalist).
-As a specialist in pantam (handpan), cello, & percussion from around the world, Adam's unique interpretation of World Music is channeled through genre-bending compositions for solo and ensembles.
+They are featuring Andreas Arnold (Flamenco Guitar) and Shelley Thomas (Vocalist).
+As a specialist in bantam (handpan), cello, & percussion from around the world, Adam's unique interpretation of World Music is channeled through genre-bending compositions for solo and ensembles.
 "Future Tribe" is an ensemble of global instrumentalists that take listeners somewhere new.
-The Tribe's music is found where the modern meets the ancient, where the Pantam (or handpan) meets ancient or traditional styles of music from around the globe.
-Pantam is the name of the "flying saucer" instrument invented in the year 2000, and the word stems from the combination of the Pan from Trinidad, and the Ghatam (clay pot drum) from South India.
-Maalouf's music is presented with a range of traditional musicians playing Indian Tabla, Arabic Vocal, Bansuri Flute, Middle Eastern Percussion, Guitar, Trumpet, Turkish Oud and Nay.
+The Tribe's music is found where the modern meets the ancient, where the Pantam (or handpan) meets old or traditional styles of music from around the globe.
+Pantam is the name of the "flying saucer" instrument invented in the year 2000, and the word stems from the combination of the Pan from Trinidad and the Ghatam (clay pot drum) from South India.
+Maalouf's music is presented with traditional musicians playing Indian Tabla, Arabic Vocal, Bansuri Flute, Middle Eastern Percussion, Guitar, Trumpet, Turkish Oud, and Nay.

 TICKETS: AdamMaalouf.bpt.me or 1.800.838.3006

-LARA BELLO sings Ladinos and Sephardic songs - October 8th at 4pm.
+LARA BELLO sings Ladinos and Sephardic songs - on October 8 at 4 pm.

 Lara Bello was born in Granada, Spain, and moved to New York in 2009.
 She studied classical singing and violin at the Royal Conservatory of Granada.
 At the same time, she trained in flamenco and traditional singing and dance with many different teachers in her town.
-After winning a national prize in Spain as a songwriter, she debuted her first album "Niña Pez" in 2009 and was voted Best Spanish Artist by the World Music Charts Europe in 2010.
-Her second album "First yellow then purple" introduced her to the US and received high praise from People magazine, NPR, CNN, CCTV- America, etc. In 2014 she produced and wrote all the music for "Shadows of the Pomegranate Tree", a musical theatre show based on Tariq Ali's novel.
-In 2017 Bello released her latest album "SIKAME" (The soul of the Gold) celebrating the African roots in the western music culture as jazz or flamenco.
+After winning a national prize in Spain as a songwriter, she debuted her first album, "Niña Pez," in 2009 and was voted Best Spanish Artist by the World Music Charts Europe in 2010.
+Her second album, "First yellow then purple," introduced her to the US and received high praise from People magazine, NPR, CNN, CCTV- America, etc. In 2014, she produced and wrote all the music for "Shadows of the Pomegranate Tree," a musical theatre show based on Tariq Ali's novel.
+In 2017, Bello released her latest album, "SIKAME" (The Soul of the Gold), celebrating the African roots in the Western music culture as jazz or flamenco.
 This album was recommended by The New York Times and NPR.
-Bello has performed with her music all over the world at many festivals and venues including Aga Khan Museum (Toronto), Kennedy Center (Washington DC), Beijing Ninegates International Festival (Pekín), Palace of Congress (Granada, Spain), etc.
+Bello has performed her music all over the world at many festivals and venues, including the Aga Khan Museum (Toronto), Kennedy Center (Washington DC), Beijing Ninegates International Festival (Pekín), Palace of Congress (Granada, Spain), etc.

 TICKETS: LaraBello.bpt.me or 1.800.838.3006

-Today, a spirit of intercultural exchange rooted in the great city of Córdoba, Spain, is reborn in New York City with the New York Andalus Ensemble, a multiethnic, multifaith group that performs in Arabic, Hebrew, Spanish, and Ladino.
+Today, a spirit of intercultural exchange rooted in Córdoba, Spain, is reborn in New York City with the New York Andalus Ensemble.
+This multiethnic, multifaith group performs in Arabic, Hebrew, Spanish, and Ladino.
 Drawing upon repertoire from the ninth century to the 1960s, from al-Andalus and the Maghreb (Morocco, Algeria, Tunisia), the ensemble consists of a large choir and a wide array of traditional and modern acoustic instruments.
-The large ensemble consists of 15-20 performers, and the smaller Chamber Orchestra consists of 5-10 members.
-Under the direction of ethnomusicologist and multi-instrumentalist Dr. Samuel R. Torjman Thomas, the New York Andalus Ensemble is dedicated to conjuring anew the cosmopolitanism of Córdoba in the present day.
+The large ensemble comprises 15-20 performers and the more minor Chamber Orchestra shall consist of 5-10 members.
+Under the direction of ethnomusicologist and multi-instrumentalist Dr. Samuel R. Torjman Thomas, the New York Andalus Ensemble is dedicated to conjuring the cosmopolitanism of Córdoba in the present day.

-In 2010, singer & composer Ravid Kahalani founded the rare combination of top musicians we now call Yemen Blues.
+In 2010, singer & composer Ravid Kahalani founded a rare combination of top musicians called Yemen Blues.
 From the start, Yemen Blues created an original sound that became a new language in contemporary music.
 The intense musicians hail from NYC, Uruguay & Tel Aviv.
 This includes the core members of creation: Rony Iwryn, Itamar Doari & Shanir Blumenkranz.
-Each member comes from a different background and brings their own sound and arrangements to Ravid's compositions.
-The result of this amazing group is a powerful energy that mixes Yemenite, West African & Jazz influences, and what Ravid likes to call "New Age Culture Music".
+Each member comes from a different background and brings their sound and arrangements to Ravid's compositions.
+The result of this fantastic group is a powerful energy that mixes Yemenite, West African, and jazz influences and what Ravid calls "New Age Culture Music."
 The mambo and North African rhythms create a joyful and deep foundation, while the vocals remind the listener of ancient Arabic chants mixed with funk & blues.
-For their first album, the group collaborated with the well-known maestro Omer Avital who served as a musical director & producer.
-Since then, Yemen Blues keeps magic alive with a constant stream of new songs and their world-renowned exciting live performances!
-Yemen Blues Duo will include the composer and frontman Ravid Kahalani with the phenomenal musician Shanir Blumenkranz that has been arranger and creator in YB since 2012.
-Together they will present some of Yemen Blues’ songs from both albums in a very detailed & intimate performance that can’t avoid getting intense even in a duo appearance with both Ravid & Shanir stage and musical charisma.
+For their first album, the group collaborated with the well-known maestro Omer Avital, who served as a musical director & producer.
+Since then, Yemen Blues has kept magic alive with a constant stream of new songs and their world-renowned, exciting live performances!
+Yemen Blues Duo will include the composer and frontman Ravid Kahalani with the phenomenal musician Shanir Blumenkranz, who has been an arranger and creator in YB since 2012.
+Together, they will present some of Yemen Blues' songs from both albums in a very detailed & intimate performance that can't avoid getting intense even in a duo appearance with both Ravid & Shanir stage and musical charisma.

 About the Artistic Director/Producer: DAVID SERERO